neonav-co/neonav-co.github.io/index.md

         # img/portfolio/thumbnails
         icon: tiles.png
         url: '#'
-      - title: Drag and drop windows
+      - title: Drag and drop panes
-        text: Drag the window around and drop it anywhere you see fit
+        text: Drag the pane around and drop it anywhere you see fit
         icon: drag-drop.png
         url: '#'
       - title: Password saving and autofill